 With the foundation of the Haghpat Monastery in the 10th century, the name of the settlement became Haghpat, while the name Surb Luys remained as the name of the neighboring mountain.

-The Rise of the Settlement in the 10th–13th Centuries
+The flourishing of the settlement in the 10th-14th centuries

 Founding and Prosperity of Haghpat Monastery